equinor/videx-linear-algebra/README.md

 # Videx linear algebra

 A library with linear algebra used by Videx.
+Functions are designed with performance in mind, where a target vector can be used to avoid creating new objects.

 - [GitHub Repository](https://github.com/equinor/videx-linear-algebra)
 - [Documentation](https://equinor.github.io/videx-linear-algebra)